 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is an infection of the vulva (outer genitals) and vagina.
-The most common cause is bacteria, a virus, a fungus, or pinworms.
-Vulvovaginitis is common in girls who have not reached puberty.
+The most common causes are bacteria, a virus, fungus, or pinworms.
+Vulvovaginitis is more common in girls who have not reached puberty.
 Before puberty, girls do not have pubic hair to prevent germs from entering the vagina.
 Abnormal vaginal development can also cause vulvovaginitis.
-Signs and symptoms include itching, burning, redness, swelling, or rash on your child's vulva or in her vagina.
-There may also be a discharge, bleeding, and an odor.

 - Your child has a fever.

 - Your child's vagina begins to bleed and it is not her monthly period.

 - You have questions or concerns about your child's condition or care.